The College of New Jersey

 Apply

 TCNJ uses the Common Application for transfer applicants.
 You can submit the Common Application online starting August 1st.
 The Common Application’s “Transfer College Report” will be required for all enrolled students.
-Our Codes: SAT CEEB: 002519 | ACT Code: 002614 | Financial Aid: 002642

-Application Requirements
+Requirements

 Candidates seeking formal admissions to a degree program must have earned or been in the process of earning at least twelve semester hours of college credit with a minimum GPA of 2.5.
-Applicants need to submit 6 required items to complete the admissions application for review.
-TCNJ does not provide an Admissions Interview as part of the application process.

 1. Official High School Transcript or Equivalency